wavesoft/jbb/README.md

 :warning: This format is Architecture-Dependant: This means if you are compiling a binary bundle in little-endian machine it will *only* work on little-endian machines! _(We are not using `DataView`, but rather raw TypedArrays for performance purposes)._

-:warning: This project is still in development
+:warning: This project is still in development.
+Some protocol features might be buggy or might change in the future without prior notice.
+Also the build time in some case might be very slow.

 ## Installation